CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-2.md

    ![](../media/name-skills.png)

-1. In the `skills.js` file, type the following function header:
+1. In the `skills.js` file, type the below function header and press `Enter` to see the code suggestions.

    ```
    // function to covert Celsius